 Section 2 — Subscription Collection.
 The subscription fee shall be collected by this club from each member in advance and remitted to RI or to the office of a regional publication as determined by the RI board of directors.

-Article 16 Acceptance of Object and Compliance with Constitution and Bylaws
+Article 16.
+Acceptance of Object and Compliance with Constitution and Bylaws

 By paying dues, a member accepts the principles of Rotary expressed in its object and agrees to comply with and be bound by the club constitution and bylaws.
 On these conditions alone is a member entitled to the privileges of this club.
 Each member shall be subject to the terms of the club constitution and bylaws whether or not the member has received copies of them.

-Article 17 Arbitration and Mediation
+Article 17.
+Arbitration and Mediation

 Section 1 — Disputes.
 Any dispute between any current or former member(s) and this club, any club officer, or the board, except a decision of the board, shall, upon a request to the secretary by any disputant, be resolved by either mediation or arbitration.